vmeduri1/dockerfiles-spot-the-flaws/README.md

 # Dockerfiles - Spot The Flaws!

-Check out the `Dockerfile` for a Node app in the 'starter' folder.
+Check out the `Dockerfile` for a Node app in this folder.
 There are some problems with it.
 To say the least, it has errors trying run the application!

 ## Before you begin